How to file for disability, Filing for SSI

 The Social Security List of Impairments

 Disability Lawyer Info, Disability Back Pay

 What does social security mean by past work?

-When you file an initial claim (or an appeal) for social security disability or SSI, the disability examiner who reviews your case uses your medical records to determine what your phsyical and mental capabilities are.
+When you file an application for Social Security Disability or SSI, the disability examiner who reviews your case uses your medical records to determine what your physical and mental capabilities are.
 The assessment of your current capabilities is known as your RFC rating.
 RFC stands for residual functional capacity.

 In such a case, the disability examiner would need to consider whether or not you are capable of doing some type of other work that you might seem logically suited for based on your age, educational level, acquired job skills and the transferrability of those skills to other jobs, and, of course, your residual functional capacity rating.